davehasagithub/slidewsl/NOTES.md

 - This is a basic walkthrough:
   - Install SlideWSL
-  - If you have an existing project, clone it to `~/src`.
-In this example, we will skip this step and create a starter app instead.
+  - If you have an existing project, clone it to `~/src` and clone your mysql database to `~/db`.
+    In this example,
+    we will skip this step and create a starter app instead.
   - Launch the devcontainer
   - Bring up our environment